11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 Nearby attractions:

-For families who want to stay along San Francisco’s scenic waterfront, the Harbor Court Hotel is one of the best-located boutique hotels in the city.
+For families who want to stay along San Francisco’s scenic waterfront, the Harbor Court Hotel is tough to beat.

-Families traveling together will want to look for the hotel’s double-double rooms, which sleep up to four guests.
-Or consider upgrading to one of the larger suites for extra space—a welcome luxury after a full day exploring the waterfront.
+The hotel’s double-double rooms sleep up to four guests.
+Or consider upgrading to one of the larger waterview suites for extra space.

 It’s also super easy to hop on public transportation or catch a ride share, including the driverless Waymo cars.
-They’re not as scary as you think—check out my experience in a Waymo.
+They’re not as scary as you think!

 Nearby attractions: